filamentphp/filament/packages/tables/docs/06-layout.md

 ### Adding a collapse animation

-If you're not using the table builder within the app framework, you may find that there is no animation when collapsing or expanding the content.
+If you're not using the table builder within the panel builder, you may find that there is no animation when collapsing or expanding the content.
 You can enable this by installing the [Alpine.js Collapse Plugin](https://alpinejs.dev/plugins/collapse):

 ```bash
 npm install @alpinejs/collapse --save-dev